jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-2/chapter-3.md

 ---
-heading: Chapter 3 of Part 1 Section 2
+heading: Chapter 3
-title: "Master and Servant"
+title: "Master and Servant is the Third Relation of a Family"
 weight: 14
 # date: 2015-09-24
-contributors: ['Smith']
+contributors: ['Adam Smith']
 icon: /avatars/smith.png
 image: "/covers/lectures.jpg"
 description: "The power over the servants was arbitrary.
 A slave could have no property because the master had the disposal of his liberty"
 ---

-## Master and servant is the third relation of a family.

 The same principle which gave the husband authority over the wife, also gave the father authority over the son.
 The husband's power was softened through his wife’s friends.
 She could complain to them.
 The father was softened by the same means.